How To Make A Site Like This

 Use this template to make your own repository with the template code.

-Make an account on Vercel (ideally with your Github account to make connecting the two as easy as possible), click Add New, and then click the Project option.
+Make an account on DigitalOcean (ideally with your Github account to make connecting the two as easy as possible), click Create, and then click the App Platform option.

-Connect your Github repo with Vercel by following Vercel's steps to "Import Git Repository" (this will ask for permissions to the repository so that Vercel can host the code in it).
+Connect your Github repo with DigitalOcean by following DigitalOcean's steps to "Create Resources From Source" (this will ask for permissions to the repository so that DigitalOcean can host the code in it).

-Once this is done, you can see the hosted site at the link that Vercel provides you, and you can also make a commit to your GitHub repo to see how Vercel automatically updates the site every time the code is updated!
+Once this is done, you can see the hosted site at the link that DigitalOcean provides you, and you can also make a commit to your GitHub repo to see how DigitalOcean automatically updates the site every time the code is updated! (with static sites sometimes you have to go in and manually deploy the site, DO can sometimes be hit or miss)

 Connect your domain name

-Go to the project on Vercel, click Settings, and then click the Domains tab on the left.
-Enter the domain name you bought on Cloudflare, click Add, and it will show up in the domains that Vercel is hosting to.
+Go to the project on DigitalOcean, click Settings, click the Edit link for Domains, and click Add Domain.
+Enter the domain name you bought on Cloudflare, and click Add.

-At this point it will show an error because you haven't updated the DNS records on Cloudflare for your domain yet, so go to your domain on Cloudflare, click the DNS tab on the left, and follow the instructions Vercel gives you on which records you should set and with what values.
+Then go to your domain on Cloudflare, click the DNS tab on the left, and follow the instructions DigitalOcean gives you on which records you should set and with what values.

-Once you have set the DNS records in Cloudflare, Vercel will be auto-refreshing every couple of seconds to see if they have been updated.
-It shouldn't take longer than 10 minutes for Vercel to be able to see the newly updated records, if it is taking longer for that for Vercel to successfully check them, check and make sure they're set correctly in Cloudflare.
+Once you have set the DNS records in Cloudflare, DigitalOcean will be auto-refreshing every couple of seconds to see if they have been updated.
+It shouldn't take longer than 10 minutes for DigitalOcean to be able to see the newly updated records, if it is taking longer for that for DigitalOcean to successfully check them, check and make sure they're set correctly in Cloudflare.